crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

-1.  **Implement the "Guided Tuning" Algorithm:** Build the heuristic noise analysis engine that automatically proposes filter parameters.
-2.  **Implement Remaining pBIOS Screens:** Build out the other diagnostic screens (Noise Analysis, Drift Trending, View KPIs, etc.) based on the new, stable foundation.
-3.  **Implement the Dual-Save Strategy in `ConfigManager`:** Build the logic to save/load parameters from both NVS and the SD card.
-4.  **UI - Phase 4: Normal Boot UI**:
+1.  **Complete pBIOS Feature Set:**
     * a.
-Creating the Live Measurement Screen.
+Implement the `Probe Analysis` screen to display live `R_std` and saved "Filter Creep" data.
     * b.
+Implement the `New Probe` utility to reset configurations.
+    * c.
+Implement the `pBIOS Snapshot` function to save a diagnostic file.
+    * d.
+Implement the `SD Card Formatter` utility.
+    * e.
+Implement the `Shutdown` screen logic, including the "safe to power off" message.

+2.  **UI - Phase 4: Begin Normal Boot UI:**
+    * a.
+Create the `Live Measurement Screen`, which will be the primary user-facing display.
-Beginning the implementation of the multi-step Calibration Wizard Screen.
+    * b.
+Begin implementation of the multi-step `Calibration Wizard Screen`, including the guided "Hardware Calibration" for setting the amplifier's 2500 mV zero-point.

-5.  **Implement the `StatusIndicatorController` & `ConnectivityManager`**.
+3.  **Implement the `SystemStatus` Manager** for detecting and reporting non-fatal errors like "Probe Disconnected."

+4.  **Implement the `ConnectivityManager`** for the Android Suite feedback loop.